1944 Alberta general election: Election night

-On election night Manning's Social Credit party won a landslide victory with 52 percent of the first preference vote.
+On election night Manning's Social Credit party won a landslide victory with 52 per cent of the first preference vote.

 Mixture of Social Credit and Opposition MLAs were elected in Calgary and Edmonton, where STV ensured proportional results, and Social Credit swept the rural districts.
 In almost all the rural districts, the SC candidate took a majority of votes in the First Count and that person was declared elected.
 But in others, where the SC candidate did not take a majority of the votes in the First Count, vote transfer(s) were conducted as per the Alternative Voting system and in each case the Social Credit candidate was elected.
 Except for Banff-Cochrane, the final winner in each single-member district was the same as would have won under first past the post.
 In Banff-Cochrane, the leader in the first count was an Independent Movement candidate but when votes were transferred from the eliminated CCF candidate, most of the votes went to the SC candidate.

 The anti-SC coalition Independents did not run a candidate in every riding and were seen by the voters as lacking credibility.
 Most of their voters swung to Social Credit as a strategic vote to prevent the Cooperative Commonwealth Federation party from electing members.

 The anti-SC coalition had lost its whipping boy, William Aberhart.
 The 1944 election was fought mostly as a two-party contest between the conservative Ernest Manning government and the leftist CCF, which was relatively popular due to wartime anti-fascist sentiment.

 The opposition parties conceded defeat just twenty six minutes after the polls closed.